-The name Pergamon is derived of three words being that of per, gam or gamos and mon or man.
+The name Pergamon is derived from three words being that of per, gam or gamos and mon or man.
 The meaning of per is taken from heraldry being that is “divided by a line in the direction of.”
-The word gam or gamos is to represent a marriage or holy marriage and it is also where we get the English word game which is a form of play or sport, especially a competitive one played according to rules and decided by skill, strength, or luck.
+The word gam or gamos is to represent marriage or holy marriage and it is also where we get the English word game which is a form of play or sport, especially a competitive one played according to rules and decided by skill, strength, or luck.

 The name indicates the ancient spiritual and material battle in the form of a world-wide game for the rite to claim the title of the Throne of Caesar or the Tsar as Pontifex Maximus.
 A chess game through the Gnostic labyrinth of life that was created on the island named after a Greek word to create, Kriti, now called Crete at the temple and church of Pergamon.

 What happened to the Church of Pergamon and the Throne of Satan?